Close Btn

 Then, the quantitative value can be calculated from the area of the peaks on the EICs.

-Quantitative analysis from SIM (Selected Ion Monitoring) mode data
+Quantitative analysis by SIM (Selected Ion Monitoring)

 If the sensitivity is insufficient in scan mode, measurement can be performed in SIM mode.
 Ions with strong intensity and specific to the component to be analyzed are identified by measuring the standard sample in advance in scan mode.
 Then, a measurement is performed for the samples for the calibration curve and the actual samples under the SIM measurement conditions that monitor only these ions.

-Quantitative analysis from SRM (Selected Reaction Monitoring) mode data
+Quantitative analysis by SRM (Selected Reaction Monitoring)

 SRM is a measurement mode specific to TQMS.
 It is highly selective and is effective for multi-component analysis where complete component separation by GC is not possible, and for sample analysis where it is difficult to ensure the reliability of quantitative results due to a large number of matrices.